NicholasSieb/gametest/README.md

 TODO:

-Add gesture or button for laser action
+Ramping Difficulty

 Multiplayer

-Options - option system implemented but what options do we want besides sound, info

-More detailed menu

-Upgrade system //done but needs some work
+Upgrade system //done but needs some work (explaining and sprites)

-Better sprites

-Particle effects

-Apple Gamecenter support
+Apple Gamecenter support - Begun, but need testing with actual iPhone